Front:Mila, Crafty Companion Flip

 -2: Return target creature card from your graveyard to your battlefield.
 It gains haste.
 Exile it at the beginning of your next upkeep.

-+7: You get an emblem with "Whenever a creature enters the battlefield under your control, it deals damage equal to its power to target creature, player or planeswalker."
++7: You get an emblem with "Whenever a creature enters the battlefield under your control, it deals damage equal to its power to any target (creature, player, planeswalker or battle)."

 Hail, fellow dwarf lover!
 Just a few suggestions!